TonyG1998/MultipleChoiceOCR/README.md

 a possible way to play the game unfairly.

 The program uses Google's Optical Character Recognition API to detect the question and answers that are being displayed on the screen.
-Once the question and answerse are tokenized, the program uses Selenium to search the top 5 web-results, and ranks the answers choices using a scoring system that grants points for how many times the answer choice appears and where they appear in the web results.
+Once the question and answerse are tokenized, the program uses Beautiful Soup to search the top 5 web-results, and ranks the answers choices using a scoring system that grants points for how many times the answer choice appears and where they appear in the web results.
 (An appearance in the first web result will grant more points than an appearance in the 5th web result).